Blog

 In Solution Selling, the salesperson acts as a consultant or “diagnostician”.
 His or her job is not only to identify the customer’s obvious problems, but also to help uncover hidden pains that the customer may not have even been aware of.
 The salesperson then develops and presents a personalized solution that directly addresses those specific problems and needs.

-“The solution selling methodology represents a system of interaction between the sales team from different departments of the company – the salesperson with the customer’s stakeholders (LPRs) to create a value proposition.
+“The solution selling methodology presents a system of interaction between the sales team from different departments of the company – the salesperson with the customer’s stakeholders (LPRs) to create a value proposition.

 The value proposition is based on the system of key concepts of PPVVC from New Solution Selling: problem (pain), decision-making power (power), customer’s vision of expected results (vision), value proposition (value), seller’s control (control).